-On this little article, we will learn how to solve a sitemap error issue on the Google search console which tells you that “Your Sitemap appears to be an HTML page.
+In this little article, we will learn how to solve a sitemap error issue on the Google search console which tells you that “Your Sitemap appears to be an HTML page.
 Please use a supported sitemap format instead.”

 Some other times your sitemap would have been successfully added.
-Checking it back in days, weeks, or month you may still get this error notice.
+Checking it back in days, weeks, or months you may still get this error notice.